Any group of 2 or more people can play a yes/no game. At first, you should choose the leader.

 The players start asking questions:

-- Was there anybody near him?
+- Was there anybody next to him?

 - No